lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 </script>
 ```

 Great!
-The test now passes.
+The test now passes - again, I added a tiny bit of CSS and a nice title, which you can get in the source code if you like.

 ![](https://raw.githubusercontent.com/lmiller1990/design-pattenrns-for-vuejs/master/images/ss-complete.png)